lechefran/python_slam/README.md

 [Numerical conditioning](docs/numerical-conditioning.md) documents centered fitting, seed recovery and consensus refits.
 [Spatial support](docs/spatial-support.md) adds bounded landmark replenishment and concentration diagnostics.
 Together they retain every baseline accepted frame and reach 1,796 poses on the requested 1,800-frame dashcam replay, with no tracking loss after initialization.
 Real-road accuracy remains unqualified.

 [Robust pose fitting](docs/robust-pose.md) adds residual weighting during optimization and checks the weighted/unweighted pose Jacobian.
 Conditioning checks are always active; `--robust-pnp` opts into weighted updates.
-Its full dashcam replay retains 1,792 of the baseline's 1,796 poses, so weighted updates remain off by default while that regression is unresolved.
+Before older-keyframe recovery, its full dashcam replay retained 1,792 of the baseline's 1,796 poses.
+With recovery it accepts 1,793, but newly loses frame 1,762 relative to that earlier robust run.
+Weighted updates remain off by default while these regressions are unresolved.

+[Older-keyframe recovery](docs/keyframe-recovery.md) adds a bounded fallback after normal tracking fails.
+The default full dashcam replay preserves all 1,796 baseline poses exactly.
+A controlled revisit using the supplied dashcam pixels recovers across a 135-frame keyframe gap and tracks all 30 revisit frames, versus seven without recovery.
+This is separate from natural-route accuracy qualification.

 ## Linux container and CI